Slyce-Inc/hiku_sample_app/README.txt

 simply display the last scan/speak, e.g. add items to shopping basket, another list app, send an SMS, control the temperature of a Nest thermostat, etc!

-If you would like API credentials to do more than use webhooks, please email support@hiku.us.
+You can learn more about hiku webhooks (e.g. payload specifications, types of events supported, etc) and the full hiku API/SDK suite at https://github.com/hikuinc/hiku_shared.
+If you would like API credentials to do more than use webhooks, please email devrel@hiku.us.